 The historical centre in Bruges is where you would want to stay if you would like to be a stone's throw away from all the action, main sights and attractions.
 It is not very big and the demand is high, so book your accommodation well in advance!
 We were unable to find any hotel rooms in the city centre, as all hotels were booked solid weeks before our travel date.
 We ended up booking a room at Bella Noche Bruges, a B&B located in a residential area within walkable distance of the centre.
 It is a family run establishment and opened only a few months ago.
 The landlady was very nice and did her utmost to make us feel welcome and the room was nice and spacious, so I would definitely recommend it!
 Check out their website here.

-When in Bruges, I highly recommend that you try all of these things at least one: Belgian waffles, Belgian chocolate, Belgian fries and fruit beer.
+When in Bruges, I highly recommend that you try all of these things at least once: Belgian waffles, Belgian chocolate, Belgian fries and fruit beer.
 Even a wino such as myself could not resist a glass of cherry flavoured Lindemans!
-Esquisite stuff.
+Exquisite stuff.

 Finding a good and reasonably priced restaurant in Bruges is extremely hard.
 Most of the restaurants are way overpriced, possibly because they cater primarily to tourists, and the quaity of the food leaves a lot to be desired.
 Do your research in advance and get some tips from locals before you go if you can.